Cody-Hayes97/game-of-life/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

 # To start the game
-If you would like to download and play the game for yourself, please follow the link below to the repository where I have uploaded the executable, alternatively, you could just clone this repo and run the main.py file!
+If you would like to download and play the game for yourself, please follow [this link](https://github.com/Cody-Hayes97/game-of-life-executable) to the repository where I have uploaded the executable, alternatively, you could just clone this repo and run the main.py file!

 **Once you have the game open, you will have several options:**
 1. START - will run the algorithm based on the layout of cells you have initially clicked